nap2000/docs/looking-up-data.rst

   The index is a number and so it does not have quotation marks.

+By using these parameters you no longer need to specify a unique key as the 'COLUMN IN SOURCE TO FILTER ON'.
+Instead you can get data from multiple rows that match the filter function.

 The following examples are for the scenario where a child can be enrolled in multiple classes using a select multiple.
-So the class codes are space separated.  ${class} is the answer from a question that asks identifies a class, the pulldata functions then get the children enrolled in that class::
+So the class codes are space separated.  ${class} is the answer from a question that identifies the class; the pulldata functions then get the children enrolled in that class::

   pulldata('linked_s30_268', 'first_name', 'enrolled_in', ${class}, -1, 'contains')